 Did you know that according to experts sitting is the new smoking?
 Sitting for long periods is associated with diabetes, cardiovascular disease and certain cancers.
 In addition, starting at a computer screen all day can damage your vision.

 Unfortunately for some of us, it is impossible to conduct our daily tasks without staying at our desks and in front of our computers.
-For people with jobs in information technology this is inevitable.
+For people with jobs in information technology and those that have software developer jobs, this is inevitable.
 If you are one of those persons, here are a few tips that can help you stay healthy at work.

 Protect Your Eyes to reduce eyestrain, headaches and fatigue